2025 SMST SCHEDULE

 Length of game may be shortened by the Field Referee(s) and/or Tournament Official(s) due to late start or other warranted conditions.

-Due to schedule limitations, added time should not be counted on by teams/coaches for any reason.
-The Tournament may at any time determine that each game shall become a running clock only with no allowance for added time.
+Due to schedule limitations, added time will not be guaranteed.
+The Tournament may at any time determine that any game shall use a running clock in the interest of staying on schedule.

 PLAYER SUBSTITUTIONS

-With the referee's permission, a team may use unlimited substitutions (except for Sent-Off players) at the following stoppages of play:
+With referee discretion, a team may use unlimited substitutions (except for Sent-Off players) at any stoppages of play, for a player that has been warned/cautioned, after an injury and at the half.

 For a substitution to be allowed, all the following conditions should be met: